deciduously/music/post.md

 ![cent graph](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/Music_intervals_frequency_ratio_equal_tempered_pythagorean_comparison.svg/550px-Music_intervals_frequency_ratio_equal_tempered_pythagorean_comparison.svg.png)

-This is a much better way to deal with intervals than by frequency deltas.
+Notice it's not a straight diagonal - we haven't removed the squaring from the system, merely adjusted for it.
+We're taking a logarithm of something that has been squared, the frequency.
+This tames the steep increase but the line is still slightly curved.
+Fractional cents and tones are a much better way to deal with intervals than by concrete frequency deltas.
 Knowing all this we can translate back to the frequency in Hertz of a desired pitch if we know both a base frequency and the number of cents to increase by:

 ![cents formula](https://wikimedia.org/api/rest_v1/media/math/render/svg/920411bb22d357b13f69a76fa33557c707f7cb57)